 Monster Hunter Wilds Roadmap – Every Update and Addition Upcoming

 If you're here, you likely either have completed what Monster Hunter Wilds has to offer or are just curious of what the future holds for the game.
-Capcom has already announced the headline monster for the game's first free title update, confirmed the release window for the next one, and even mentioned that we will get new Event Quests with both of the first two free title updates.
+Capcom has already revealed that the first Free Title Update for the game will arrive on April 4 and teased more for the future.
+If you're curious about the many Event Quests coming or what is available now, I have you covered here.
 This update roadmap and guide will cover all the updates and additions to Monster Hunter Wilds and will be updated whenever we get a new update or announcement for major new content in the game.

 Monster Hunter Wilds roadmap: what updates are coming?

-As of right now - February 28, 2025, Capcom has announced (at least) 2 major free Title Updates for Monster Hunter Wilds.
-The first Title Update will be released in early April.
-Title Update 2 will be released later in Summer, with updates "To be continued...".
+As of right now - March 25, 2025, Capcom has announced (at least) 2 major free Title Updates for Monster Hunter Wilds.
+The first Title Update will be released on April 4.
+Title Update 2 will be released later in Summer, with updates "To be continued..." beyond that.
+We also have Seasonal Events planned with the game's gathering hub set to change visually based on the event with the first one set for April 23 in the form of the the Festival of Accord: Blossomdance.

 Given how Monster Hunter Wilds builds on what we got in Monster Hunter World, it is likely that we see better post-launch support here compared to Monster Hunter Rise's base game.
 Let's have a look at what's been announced so far.